chanshiyucx/zen/leetcode/0310-minimum-height-trees.ts/solution.md

 2. BFS Loop:
    - Start a loop while the remains nodes at least 2.
      - Remove the leaves, update the degrees of inner vertexes.
-     - When internal vertexes is degree 1.
+     - When internal vertexes are degree 1.
 Its become new leaves.